How I built my tiny house for under $1,500 with nearly 100% repurposed materials and near zero waste

 Building my tiny house was both exciting and overwhelming.
 I had some of my happiest moments in recent time and some major crashes.
 It was emotional and mentally trying.
 Building a tiny house is a commitment and a real challenge.
 If you are looking to build a tiny house I would encourage you to not take it lightly, especially if you are using repurposed materials.
 But at the same time, have fun!
 It is an incredibly rewarding and enjoyable process with the right mindset.

 I hope that this guide to building my tiny house has been helpful to those of you reading this who are interested in building your own tiny house.
 I want to stress again that every situation is different and based on many factors.
 This is just the scenario that worked for me.
 I hope you’ll use the tips from here that would work well for you and just remember to create what is right for you, in the place you are in, in the time you are in and in your own shoes (or no shoes if you are barefoot).
-If you have any questions that I did not address, please ask them in the comments section below.
-I will try to answer most questions and add them to the FAQ.
+If you have any questions that I did not address, please ask them in the FAQ.
+For questions and answers please visit my tiny house FAQ.

 A special thanks to everyone who’s helped make this tiny house a reality: